André Gayot

-André Gayot (3 October 1929 – 5 October 2019) was a French journalist.
+André Gayot (/fr/; 3 October 1929 – 5 October 2019) was a French journalist.
 After a career in journalism he moved into culinary criticism and produced restaurant guidebooks known as the "Gayot Guides."

 Career

 Journalist

 Gayot started his career in 1949 at the ORTF, producing a program for a young audience while pursuing his studies.

 Gayot became a political columnist in 1957, working for the daily newspaper La Liberté du Massif Central and as an editor for Paris-Presse.
 He joined the weekly magazine Jours de France in 1958.

 Work in Africa, The Americas, and Asia

 In 1960, Gayot was appointed director of information of Niger, where he created the information services and the daily Le Temps du Niger.

 After founding the daily Le Courrier de Madagascar in Antananarivo in 1962, he directed it until 1967.
 That same year, Gayot created the weekly France Antilles Spécial Dimanche while living in Martinique.

 In 1968, he was in Dakar, Senegal, leading the creation of the newspaper Le Soleil and of Les Nouvelles Imprimeries du Sénégal, which paved the way to the plurality and opening of information in French West Africa.
 Gayot was active in Canada, where he renewed and relaunched the world's oldest French-language daily newspaper, L'Evangéline.
 He brought his expertise to the local press in Vietnam, Egypt, Mauretania, Zaïre (Republic of Congo), Burundi, and Iran.